Wireless speakers are 2021’s boombox. These small, convenient devices produce a monstrous sound, all while being

 For a single speaker solution, and for my money, the Sonos Play 5 has a slight advantage over the Soundtouch 30.
 The low-end seems both richer and tighter, pumping in all of the right places.
 While the Soundtouch 30 follows very closely behind, the Play 5 wins out just slightly for this tightness.

-The Sonos integrates with their Sonos Controller app.
+The Sonos integrates with their smart Sonos Controller app.
 The application is available on iOS, Android, and on Mac and PC, meaning you can control the speaker on virtually any device.

 Starting off, the app integrates with 49 different applications ranging from music to sports.
 Some of these include Spotify, Apple Music, and even Bandcamp.
 A number of services offered gives a giant field of access to almost any audio you could access on the web.

 The app also features room control so you can take control of an ecosystem of Sonos speakers throughout your home.
 With this control, you can set different moods for every room, or even group multi-rooms together to play the same music throughout different parts of the house, even allowing you to individually adjust the volume of each of the speakers.

 Additionally, the app will make suggestions based on the music you listen to, allowing you to build playlists around your favorite music.

 The Soundtouch 30 Bose app features just about everything that Sonos has to offer in terms of smart features.
-A ton of streaming services, access to personal collections, multi-room audio control, and smart playlists are all features here as well.
+A ton of streaming services, access to personal collections, multi-room audio control, and smart speaker playlists are all features here as well.

 However, the Soundtouch 30 goes a little further, featuring a beautiful marriage between software and hardware.
 The Soundtouch 30 features six dedicated preset buttons that can be set up within the app.

-These presets are completely customizable and are stored so that you can easily jump between them without ever having to open the app.
+These presets are completely customizable and are stored so that you can easily jump between them without ever having to open the smart app.
 Weather it’s an album, a playlist, or even a radio station built around an artist, the presets make changing the music up a breeze.